masteranson/masteranson.github.io/HyTech-Racing.markdown

 ### The Design
 ---
-Transitioning to a new competition,our goal is to maximize backwards compatability in parts while maximizing performance and significantly increasing reliability.
+Transitioning to a new competition, our goal is to maximize backwards compatability in parts while maximizing performance and significantly increasing reliability.

 <center>